Chronic wasting disease in cervids

 If you are notified by authorities in the province or state where you harvested a cervid that your game has CWD, please inform a wildlife protection agent by contacting SOS Poaching – Wildlife Emergency.

-To know which states and provinces are affected by CWD, refer to the Distribution of Chronic Wasting Disease in North America map This hyperlink will open in a new window..
+To know which states and provinces are affected by CWD, refer to the Distribution of Chronic Wasting Disease in North America map.

 Mandatory surveillance

-The Chronic Wasting Disease (CWD) Herd Certification Program allows cervid owners to have their herd recognized as an elite herd regarding CWD.
-For animal buyers, this program ensures that two herds with the same rating present identical infection risks for the disease.
-The level of assurance with which the herd is deemed exempt from CWD depends on the length of time since it was enrolled in the program.
+The Chronic Wasting Disease Herd Certification Program (CWD HCP) provides owners with the opportunity to have their herds recognized as elite with respect to CWD.
+For operators who want to export products or animals outside Québec, the program gives potential buyers the assurance that two herds with the same rating present identical infection risks for the disease.
+The level of assurance at which the herd is deemed to be free from CWD depends on how much time has elapsed since it was enrolled in the program.

-To enroll in the program or for more information, please contact the Canadian Sheep Federation, the regional administrator and status assessor for Québec.
+To enroll in the program or for more information, please contact NSF Canada, the regional administrator and status assessor for Québec.

 • no cervids kept in the last 20 years have been tested positive for CWD;